-The original version of this white paper was written in 2013 by CNT Energy and the National Home Performance Council, now re-branded as Elevate Energy and the Building Performance Association, respectively.
-The paper's intent was to provide energy efficiency program sponsors and other stakeholders in the highperforming home industry with methods to set this cycle of market transformation in motion.
-The paper explained how HPH professionals could document a home's energy efficiency features to make their value visible in the real estate sale by incorporating this data into the MLS listing, the appraisal, and the lending designed has not yet fully taken hold in any market in the U.S.
+The original version of this white paper was written in 2013 by CNT Energy and the National this cycle of market transformation in motion.
+The paper explained how HPH professionals could document a home's energy efficiency features to make their value visible in the real estate sale by incorporating this data into the MLS listing, the appraisal, and the lending process.
+In the six years since the previous paper's publication, professionals in the efficiency, real estate, and appraising industries have made major progress in advancing the ideas outlined in the Blueprint.
+However, the cycle of market transformation that the Blueprint designed has not yet fully taken hold in any market in the U.S.